deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 To continue the previous example, when predicting income using the level of education, it may be that people of lower social-economic status are starting to get higher education.
 This means that the distribution of level of education changes, but not it's effect on income (the target label).
-This will not necessarily affect our model, but gives us insights on how our population changes, and may lead us to act (for instance, to understand we need to know more of this phenomenon and get additional features that describe social-economic status). #TODO shorten

 Moreover, when labels are not available (as happens in many cases), data drift cannot be discerned from concept drift.